SPCA Selangor

-The Society for the Prevention of Cruelty to Animals, Selangor, Malaysia (SPCA Selangor) is a non-profit animal shelter in Selangor, Malaysia that aims to help animals that cannot defend themselves.
+The Society for the Prevention of Cruelty to Animals, Selangor (abbreviated: SPCA Selangor) is a non-profit animal shelter in Selangor, Malaysia.
 The SPCA Selangor was founded by Ruth Spiers in 1958.

 SPCA Selangor receives almost 1,100 animals ranging from dogs to rabbits every month.
 Due to shortage of space and funding, and a 10 percent adoption rate, SPCA Selangor must euthanize many animals each year.
 The SPCA Selangor aims to become a no-kill facility by 2010.